sloria/tbpaste/README.rst

 ``tbpaste lang --from en --to fr``
     Translate between languages.
 If ``--from`` is omitted, tbpaste will try to detect the source language. `Language code reference`_.

+``tbpaste tag``
+    Output part-of-speech tags for each word in the copied text.

 .. _`Language code reference`: https://developers.google.com/translate/v2/using_rest#language-params

 Features